gyselroth/micro-container/README.md

 ### Singletons
 You may want to declare a service as a singleton (The default is `false`).
-If you do so everytime the service gets requested a new instance will be created.
+If you do so everytime the service gets requested the same instance gets returned.
 This can be achieved by setting the keyword `singleton` to true.

 Example:
 ```php